minhae0516/neural_data_analysis/README.md

         - `decoding_manualRBF.ipynb`: RBF is manually coded by me.
 So we can customize center locations for nonlinear transform. multinomial logistic regression is used the same as `decoding_woRBF.ipynb`. <br />
     - `decoding_manualRBF.ipynb` performs the best, but not good enough (I guess..)
+    - I suspect that the reason why the logistic regression in decoding doesn't work well is imbalanced data.
+    If you see our actions, dominant of actions is ZERO.
+This causes the regression model prefer to choose ZERO rather than other actions.
+    Please see this reference [Link](https://machinelearningmastery.com/tactics-to-combat-imbalanced-classes-in-your-machine-learning-dataset/)

 Additional code: `belief-action-relationship.ipynb`: you can play around with your data to test whether it is reasonable or trash.